rk2k3/ip/docs/README.md

 **Examples:**

     > deadline Submit report /by 2/12/2019 1800
-    Got it.
-I've added this task:
+    Understood, I've added this task:
     [D][ ] Submit report (by: Dec 02 2019, 6:00PM)
-    Now you have 2 tasks in the list.
+    The number of your tasks is: 2

     > deadline Finish homework /by 2/12/2019
-    Got it.
-I've added this task:
+    Understood, I've added this task:
     [D][ ] Finish homework (by: Dec 02 2019, 11:59PM)
-    Now you have 3 tasks in the list.
+    The number of your tasks is: 3

 ## Adding an event task: `event`